MuhammadHelmyOmar/NLP_From_Scratch/README.md

 - Solving exercises
 - Testing on English and Arabic languages

-Unfortunately, I started summarizing only in chapter 4.
+Unfortunately, I started summarizing in chapter 4.